Ritual family

 Rites (ritus), liturgical rites, and ritual families within Christian liturgy refer to the families of liturgies, rituals, prayers, and other practices historically connected to a place, denomination, or group.
 Rites often interact with one another, such as in liturgical Latinization, and contain subsets known as uses.
-There are two broad categories into ritual families fall into: Latin or Western rites associated with Western Christianity and Eastern rites associated with Eastern Christianity.
-The most common rite is the Roman Rite, itself a Latin liturgical rite and further subdivided into uses.
+There are two broad categories which ritual families fall into: Latin or Western rites associated with Western Christianity and Eastern rites associated with Eastern Christianity.
+The most common rite is the Roman Rite, itself a Latin liturgical rite and further subdivided into several uses.

 Definition

 The word rite is often used to describe particular Christian rituals.
 Rite has also come to refer to the full pattern of worship associated with a particular Christian denomination or tradition, typically comprising the liturgies for the Eucharistic celebration, canonical hours, and sacramental rites.
 Rites typically result from local variations and traditions, sometimes becoming further distinguished as uses of ritual families.
-The Roman Rite is further subdivided between the liturgies from the post-Second Vatican Council period, such as the Mass of Paul VI and Liturgy of the Hours, and the pre-conciliar liturgies, such as the Tridentine Mass and Divine Office according to the Roman Breviary.
 Some ritual families originated with the early focal points of Christianity, such as Rome (Roman Rite), Alexandria (Alexandrian liturgical rites), and Antioch (East and West Syriac Rites).
+The Roman Rite of the Catholic Church is further subdivided between the liturgies from the post-Second Vatican Council period, such as the Mass of Paul VI and Liturgy of the Hours, and the pre-conciliar liturgies, such as the Tridentine Mass and Divine Office according to the Roman Breviary.